XmaNm/tumor-growth-prediction/README.md

-# CGAN
+# CRVAE
-tumor growth prediction by conditional generative adversarial network This project is about tumor growth prediction by conditional generative adversarial network.
+Tumor growth prediction by Conditional Recurrent Variantional Auto-Encoder.

+This project is about tumor growth prediction by Conditional Recurrent Variantional Auto-Encoder.